hortonworks/cloudbreak/authorization-common/README.md

 [ResourceNamePermissionChecker](src/main/java/com/sequenceiq/authorization/service/ResourceNamePermissionChecker.java)

 ### Open questions
-- how should we authorize list endpoints?
+- how should we authorize list endpoints? one possible solution could be to call UMS hasRights method to check every related environment and right in one call and sort the result of the list call by the result of the UMS call
+- is it possible to replace every environmentName parameter to environmentCrn? if yes we can remove the permission check logic by environment name (which requires integration with environment service)

 ## Account level authorization
 ### Open questions